-Think of the big cities in Europe and you’ll probably think of the classics; London, Paris and Rome to name but a few.
-All are beautiful cities with bold architecture and a history that would take years to study but there are few capitals which can rival the greats of Europe, until you mention Prague.
+Think of the big cities in Europe and you’ll probably think of the classics; London, Paris and Rome (to name but a few).
+All are beautiful cities with bold architecture and a history that would take years to study, yet there are few capitals which can rival the greats of Europe until you mention Prague.

-With a rich history and many cobbled streets to wander between, Prague is an intriguing place full of museums and art galleries, and the Old Town Square is perfect for taking part in the age old activity of people watching.
-Oh and did we mention that Prague has some fantastic bars and creates some of the best beers in the world?
+With a rich history and many cobbled streets to wander between, Prague is an intriguing place filled with museums and art galleries, and the Old Town Square is perfect for taking part in the age-old activity of people watching.
+Oh, and did we mention that Prague has some fantastic bars and creates some of the best beers in the world?
 It’s no wonder Prague city breaks are becoming more and more popular.